 The list includes taprooms and brewpubs in South Lake Tahoe, Truckee, Incline Village, and Kings Beach.

-A ton of really great breweries have opened in and around Lake Tahoe.
+A ton of really great breweries have opened in and around Lake Tahoe, as it is an awesome place to start a brewery.
 This can be attributed to not only the culture of the region, including the heavy tourism, but also the amazing water supply and aquifers.
 Below is our guide to finding the very best craft beer around the (cold) lake.
 Just make sure you don't Triple Lindy into the lake after you've gassed up, ok?

 Wax-stoppered bottles, barrel-aged beers, and a commitment to excellent.
 It's appropriate that Fifty Fifty Brewing starts our guide to Tahoe Craft Breweries.
 They brew a trio of core beers, seasonal brews, and their Eclipse line of beers.